ef10007/Holiday_Vibes/README.md

 (8th.Mar.2019 : PLAN - The 'city_code' list is going to be saved as JSON (key=city name, value= city code).
 Selenium is going to automatically collect the city codes.)

 (10.Mar.2019 : The site has blocked my IP.
-Affiliate section found.
+Affiliate section found instead.
 Going to select a few cities have distinctive temperature and distances.)

 ----